whitejv/MWPEnv/README.md

 ## Troubleshooting

-If you encounter issues with the automated script:
+If you encounter issues with the automated scripts:

 1. Check requirements:
    - Ensure you're running as the 'pi' user